org-metaeffekt/metaeffekt-examples/keycloak-25.0.4/01-analyzed/README.md

 # Analyzed

 This folder shows results from different tools capturing the identified software assets in the given container image.
-It also includes the corresponding validation.txt files which contain the results of verifying the integrity of the document through the use of the spdx-java-library.
+It also includes the corresponding validation.md files which contain the results of verifying the integrity of the document through the use of the spdx-java-library.

 Trivy version: